8 Interesting Things to See and Do in Chad

 #6 Aloba Arch

-Hidden in the faraway region of Ennedi Plateau, Aloba Arch is one of Africa’s best kept secrets.
-Natural arches are a geological rarity that barely exists outside of southwestern China and the Colorado Plateau in Utah, therefore Aloba Arch is deemed incredibly unique by global standards.
-Whereas its span of 77 meters is relatively modest, the arch towers to a staggering 120 meters, making it one of the tallest in the world.
+Hidden in the remote region of Ennedi Plateau, Aloba Arch is one of Africa’s best-kept secrets.
+Natural arches are a geological rarity that barely exist outside of southwestern China and the Colorado Plateau in Utah; therefore, Aloba Arch is deemed incredibly unique by global standards.
+While its span of 77 meters is relatively modest, the arch towers to a staggering 120 meters, making it one of the tallest in the world.

-Its formidable and exceptional appearance on the backdrop of the mystic desert landscape that is dotted with acacia trees and surrounded by a rocky massif is a mesmerizing sight to behold, and even more so after sunset, when the arch is accompanied by a night sky full of stars.
+Its formidable and exceptional appearance, set against the mystic desert landscape dotted with acacia trees and surrounded by a rocky massif, is a mesmerizing sight to behold — even more so after sunset, when the arch is accompanied by a night sky full of stars.

 photography by: David Stanley